-Copies of exhibits shall not be filed with the pretrial statement.
-Said pretrial statements shall be filed at least one (1) week prior to pre-trial and copies shall be furnished to the opposing party or counsel of record.
+Pretrial statements shall be filed and copies shall be furnished to the opposing party or counsel of record by the date ordered by the Court.

 (E) When parties reach agreement or consent on any or all contested issues before the Court, the parties shall comply with Local Rule 6.7.